-Existential psychotherapy is a unique style of therapy that puts emphasis on the human condition as a whole.
-Existential psychotherapy uses a positive approach that applauds human capacities while simultaneously maintaining a genuine perception of the limitations of the human being, human spirit, and human mind.
-Existential psychotherapy was developed by Friedrich Nietzsche, Soren Kierkegaard, Jean-Paul Sartre, Rollo May, James Bugental, Viktor Frankl, Irvin Yalom, Kirk Schneider, Stephen Diamond, and Myrtle Heery.
+Existential psychotherapy is a style of therapy that places emphasis on the human condition as a whole.
+Existential psychotherapy uses a positive approach that applauds human capacities and aspirations while simultaneously acknowledging human limitations.
 Existential psychotherapy shares many similarities with humanistic psychology, experiential psychotherapy, depth psychotherapy, and relational psychotherapy.

-Existential therapy developed from the philosophy of Nietzche and Kierkegaard beginning in the early 1800s.
-Kierkegaard theorized that human discontent could only be overcome through internal wisdom.
-Nietzche further developed the theory of existentialism by introducing the idea of free will and personal responsibility.
-In the early 1900s, philosophers such as Heidegger and Sartre, began to explore the role of investigation and interpretation in the healing process.
+Existential therapy developed out of the philosophies of Friedrich Nietzsche and Soren Kierkegaard.
+As one of the first existential philosophers, Kierkegaard theorized that human discontent could only be overcome through internal wisdom.
+Later, Nietzsche further developed the theory of existentialism by introducing the idea of free will and personal responsibility.
+In the early 1900s, philosophers such as Martin Heidegger and Jean-Paul Sartre began to explore the role of investigation and interpretation in the healing process.
 Over the next several decades, other contemporaries started to acknowledge the importance of experiencing in relation to understanding as a method to achieving psychological wellness and balance.

 Existential psychotherapy encourages people to address the emotional issues they face through full engagement and to take responsibility for the decisions that caused them to develop.
 People who undergo this form of therapy are guided to accept their fears and are given the skills necessary to overcome them through action.
-By gaining control of the direction of their life, the client is able to design the course of his or her choosing.
-This creates in the client a sense of liberation and a feeling of letting go of the despair associated with insignificance and meaningless.
-Existential Psychotherapy involves teaching the client to give birth to, grow, and embrace his or her own life and to exist in it with wonder and curiosity.
-By doing so, a client is able to view his or her life experience as a journey rather than a trial, and can eradicate the fear associated with death.
+By gaining control of the direction of one’s life, the person in therapy is able to design the course of his or her choosing.
+This creates in the individual a sense of liberation and a feeling of letting go of the despair associated with insignificance and meaningless.
+Existential psychotherapy involves teaching the person in therapy to grow and embrace his or her own life and to exist in it with wonder and curiosity.
+By doing so, a person is able to view his or her life experience as a journey rather than a trial, and can eradicate the fear associated with death.

-Therapists who practice existential psychotherapy do not focus on the client’s past, rather they work with the client to discover and explore the choices that lie before him or her.
-Through retrospection, the client and therapist work to understand the implications of the past choices and the beliefs that led those to take place, only as a means to shift to the goal of creating a keener insight into oneself.
-The emphasis never dwells on the past, but uses the past experience as a tool to promote freedom and newfound assertiveness.
-By coming to the realization that they are not unique and destined for a specific purpose, the client is allowed to release the obligatory chains that encumbered him or her from existing in fullness from moment to moment.
+Therapists who practice existential psychotherapy do not focus on an individual’s past, rather they work with the client to discover and explore the choices that lie before him or her.
+Through retrospection, the person in therapy and therapist work to understand the implications of past choices and the beliefs that led those to take place, only as a means to shift to the goal of creating a keener insight into oneself.
+The emphasis is not to dwell on the past, but to use the past as a tool to promote freedom and newfound assertiveness.
+By coming to the realization that they are not unique nor are they destined for a specific purpose, the person in therapy is allowed to release the obligatory chains that encumbered him or her from existing in fullness from moment to moment.
 When that happens, he or she is truly free.